conechmuadong/2324-Spring-INT3402-Compiler/Assignment1/README.md

 - There are 2 arithmetic operations: addition `+`, multiplication `*`.
 - Comments are written using `//` for single-line comments or enclosing multi-line comments within `/*` and `*/`.

-And the context-free grammar for the UPL.
+The context-free grammar for the UPL is designed.

 ## File structure